Where are they now? The six wingers Tony Pulis preferred to Serge Gnabry

-McClean moved on after relegation in 2018, joining fellow Championship side Stoke City, and has been a near ever-present this season for the team sitting bottom of the table.
+McClean moved on after relegation in 2018, joining fellow Championship side Stoke City, and was one of their better performers during a generally torrid couple of years.

 The man who made way for Gnabry against Chelsea, McManaman was making his first West Brom start after a £4.75million summer move from Wigan.

 However, he would only start six more games in the Premier League, joining Sunderland in 2017 and then returning to Wigan a year later.